Skip to main content

 By the end of this scenario, you will be able to:

-• Implement detection and prevention measures
+• List detection and prevention controls relevant to reflected output.

 Setup